jdesbonnet/RCWL-0516/README.md

 ![RCWL-0516 board](RCWL-0516-board.jpg)

-At the heart of the module is a RCWL-9196.
+At the heart of the module is a RCWL-9196 IC.
 Unfortunately I can't find any datasheets or detailed information about this.
 The pin out is very similar to the BISS0001 PIR IC (details below).

 The unit I have was supplied by IC station (SKU 10630): http://www.icstation.com/rcwl-0516-microwave-motion-sensor-module-radar-sensor-body-induction-module-100ma-p-10630.html

-Operating frequency: 5.8GHz ?
+Operating frequency: 5.8GHz ISM band ?
 I have been unable to verify this.
-I tried looking for a carrier wave with my HackRF One didn't find any obvious signal.
+I tried looking for a carrier wave with my HackRF One SDR but didn't find any obvious signal.

 Working voltage: 4 - 28V.
-Provides a convenient 3.3V output to drive a MCU (good for 100mA ?).
+It provides a convenient 3.3V output to drive a MCU (good for 100mA ?).

 The forward side of the board is the side with components.
 This side should face the objects being detected.
 Do not obstruct forward side with anything metalic.
-Back side should have clearance of more than 1cm.
+The back side should have clearance of more than 1cm from any metal.

 ## Board header